Rohit699/Adventure-Work-Dashboards/README.md

 ## 📘 Project Overview

-This project is based on the Adventure Works dataset and completed as part of the Udemy course **Microsoft Power BI Desktop for Business Intelligence**.\
+This project is based on the Adventure Works dataset, which is a company that deals with adventure sports equipment.
-It showcases end-to-end BI development including ETL, data modeling, DAX calculations, and dashboard creation.
+It showcases end-to-end BI development, including ETL, data modeling, DAX calculations, and dashboard creation.

 ## 🗂️ Dataset